sshnaidm/tripleo-quickstart-extras/roles/build-test-packages/README.md

   This is useful if the project is directly checked out by the gate job as this retains "Depends-On" functionality for the rest of the projects.
 Also useful to skip projects that DLRN cannot build.
+* `artg_repos_dir` -- directories root for copying sources from for further building.

 ```yaml
 artg_change_list: